Here's what to do with a cold one (5 minutes) --and note the toasting bun.

 > a jalapeno -sliced and seeded

-* Cook in a slow cooker, stirring occasionally --first on the "high" setting until it boils, then back to a "medium" simmer heat for a total of 8 hours (for most recent batch), or until the beans are agreeably soft.
+* Cook in a slow cooker, stirring occasionally --first on the "high" setting until it boils, then back to a "medium" or "Low" simmering heat for a total of 8 to 12 hours, or until the beans are agreeably soft.
 (My "High" is rated at 250 watts and it took over 3 hours to start boiling.)
-I then went to the "Low" setting (154 watts), at which level it continued to simmer and bubble for 5 more hours (a total of 8 hours).
+I then went to the "Low" setting (154 watts), at which level it continued to simmer and bubble.
 (I have no "Medium" setting, just "Keep Warm", "Low" and "High".)

 * After the beans are cooked, add